 Achievements at our school are appreciated and celebrated.
-In addition we strongly value behaviour which upholds the Golden Rules and school values.
+In addition we strongly value behaviour which upholds the Golden Rules.
 As a school we have a series of rewards to recognise achievement as well as behaviour that upholds and promotes our 'rules' within the school and beyond into the community.
 These rewards are outlined in Appendix 2.